 Here are five of the many benefits of physical activity and exercise:

-Exercise Controls Weight
+Physical Activity and Exercise Controls Weight

 Exercise Combats Health Conditions and Diseases

 In fact, regular physical activity can help you prevent or manage a wide range of health problems and concerns, including stroke, metabolic syndrome, type 2 diabetes, depression, certain types of cancer, arthritis and falls.

-Exercise Improves Mood
+Physical Activity and Exercise Improves Mood

 Many say that they can ‘think’ better or more clearly after exercise.
 You may also feel better about yourself when you exercise regularly, which can boost your confidence and self-esteem.